 Some ways to keep your mental motivation in check:

 Find a training buddy.
 Having someone to hold you accountable, build you up and suffer with you can make running all the more enjoyable.

 Track yourself.
 Keep a log, on- or offline, of your workouts.
 Take note of how you feel after each workout and review this information when pain pops up.
-This has the added benefit of being a visual representation of your progress and accomplishment!
+This has the added benefit of being a visual representation of your progress and accomplishments!